Statistics-encoded tensor network approach in disordered quantum many-body spin chains: Summary and outlook

-\textit{Summary and outlook}.---We propose SeTN, a tensor network approach for studying chaotic dynamics in general disordered quantum systems.
-By encoding disorder into an auxiliary layer and performing the disorder averaging separately, SeTN restores spatial translational invariance and enables accurate simulations directly in the thermodynamic limit.
-From the singular value spectrum of SeTN, we derive and numerically confirm a criterion for efficient disorder encoding, $n \gg \alpha^2 t^2$, which indicates that encoding is more efficient under weak disorder, a regime that is typically chaotic and challenging for conventional TN methods.
+We propose SeTN, a tensor network approach for studying chaotic dynamics in general disordered quantum systems.
+By encoding disorder into an auxiliary layer and performing the disorder averaging separately, SeTN restores spatial translational invariance and enables accurate simulations directly in the thermodynamic limit through a compact MPO transfer matrix.From the singular value spectrum, we derive and numerically confirm a universal criterion for efficient disorder encoding, $ n \gg \alpha^{2} t^{2} $, which indicates that encoding is more efficient under weak disorder, a regime that is typically chaotic and challenging for conventional TN methods, making disorder-averaged transfer matrices numerically feasible for generic Hamiltonians.

 We compute the leading eigenvalue of the SeTN-derived transfer matrix for the SFF in the disordered TFIM, and show that it accurately captures the scaling behavior of the SFF within the accessible time range.
-Based on the behavior within this range, we conjecture how the single-eigenvalue dominance crosses over to random-matrix-theory behavior, a key aspect of many-body quantum chaos that deserves further investigation.
+Based on the behavior observed in this regime, we conjecture that the crossover from single-eigenvalue dominance to random-matrix-theory behavior is associated with an increasing near-degeneracy among the leading transfer-matrix eigenvalues.
+Clarifying how this near-degeneracy develops and how it controls the emergence and system-size dependence of the Thouless time remains an important open problem for future work.